Preparation

 Literacy skills

-Literacy skills are improved through practising a combination of reading, writing, listening, and speaking.
-To improve these literacy skills, it is suggested you read and write daily, and practice listening and speaking with others.
+Literacy skills are improved through practising reading, writing, listening, and speaking.
+To improve them, it is suggested you read and write daily.

 Reading